Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Also to remain consistent with SoD, when SoD is present Liia recruits Imoen for magic training but with an optional component you'll be able to affect the timing
 If SoD is installed, the Korlasz dungeon quest will be a regular skippable clean-up quest, with no tour-guide Imoen, and allowing you to come and go as you please (via Duke Belt at the moment)
 NOTE: Your party will not be given a key ring when doing the Korlasz quest.
 If you want one, you can buy one at various merchants in Baldur's Gate when SoD is present
-Allows for skipping SoD in EET
+Allows for skipping all or the remainder of SoD in EET

 ------------------------------------------------------------------------
 New Bhaal-spawn power